It’s time to master your career

 Overseas students may be required to meet a minimum English language requirement of an Academic IELTS 6.5.
 We require a minimum of 6.0 to be achieved in each band.

-Can I apply as a Mature Student or if I didn’t study my degree at BIMM Institute?
+Can I apply as a mature student or if I didn’t study my degree at BIMM University Berlin?

-Yes, of course, many of our students for Undergraduate and Postgraduate courses have varying academic experiences, and we have a broad range of student ages studying at BIMM Institute Berlin currently.
+Yes, of course, many of our students for undergraduate and postgraduate courses have varying academic experiences, and we have a broad range of student ages studying at BIMM University Berlin currently.

 Do I need to provide an academic reference?
 What if I’ve studied a long time ago and cannot provide one?